Wightslayer/WindTurbineBirdDetector/README.md

 # WindTurbineBirdDetector
 It's a bird?
 It's a plane?
-It's a... internship coding assessment!
+It's... an internship project assessment!

 ![An example prediction from the trained yolor model](misc/Prediction_example1.jpg)